xyproto/simplewav/README.md

 The example in `cmd/sawtooth` generates a 1 second long audio file containing a sawtooth wave at 220Hz.

+This is only for 16-bit 1-channel WAV files, for now.

 ## Example use

 ```go